 Make friends with your neighbors (outside the base) and you will be overflowing with mangos and avocados during their respective seasons.
 Guam avocados are huge, creamy, and delicious.
 Mangos can be eaten fresh, in salads, pickled, juiced, or frozen.
 Same with papayas!

 Eating local also means trying the dozens of bakeries on Guam.
-Read our guide…

 Guam is a small-knit community and families stick together too.
 Locals are more likely to use someone they know for any service they need.
 Calling in favors and showing preferential treatment to family is not considered nepotism, even in the secular world.
-In fact, there’s a name for it — the Pare’ system!
+In fact, there’s a name for it — the Påre’ system!

-How to get connected: It’s okay to ask for favors and drop names!
+It’s okay to ask for favors and drop names!
 Word of mouth is powerful on a small island, so ask around to find reliable service professionals and businesses.
 If you’re doing business on Guam, this can be an obstacle… until you start networking yourself.
 Ask your clients to refer you to potential clients.
 Ask them to recommend your business to their friends.

 Guam is an island.
 In the Pacific.
 People just move slower.
-This can be frustrating if you’re from a fast-paced city in Asia or the Mainland and you’re driving or waiting in line on Guam.
+This can be frustrating if you’re from a fast-paced city in Asia or the mainland and you’re driving or waiting in line on Guam.
 On the other hand, isn’t that why you moved to a tropical island in the middle of the ocean?

 Simply plan ahead.
 Leave your house earlier and allow more time to travel and wait in line for services (hello, Ross Dress-for-Less, I’m talking to you!).
-Read our guide to Understanding Guam Traffic and 15 Things to Know Before You Go to Guam.
+Read this article on helpful tips and resources for your first week on Guam.
 A patient and kind demeanor goes a long way with customer service personnel.
 You’re far more likely to get help if you keep calm.